specifysystems/lmpy/_sphinx_config/tutorial/pam_randomization.rst

 Strona's Curveball Method
 -------------------------
-Another method of note is the "curve ball" method presented by `Strona et al. (2014) <https://www.nature.com/articles/ncomms5114>`_.
+Another method of note is the "Curve Ball" method presented by `Strona et al. (2014) <https://www.nature.com/articles/ncomms5114>`_.
 This method uses pair extractions to perform several swaps at once between a pair of rows or columns.
 Python code for this method is available with the